C/1861 J1 (Tebbutt): July 2, 1861

 We caught sight of the Comet for the first time the night before last, to our great surprise as the lightness of the evenings had prevented our noticing his approach; he bids fair to eclipse the one of 1858 in size and splendour.

+July 3, 1861

+Soldier at Fort Washington, MD recorded in his journal, "Comet very large, has been visible one week north of west."
+See exhibits at Fort Washington National Historical Park in Fort Washington, MD.

 July 5, 1861

 James Riley Robinson, on the schooner Conchita, in the Mexican harbor of Agiabampo.

 I awoke in the night at 1 o'clock, when I had a glorious sight of the largest comet I ever beheld.
 The head, or nucleus, was large as Venus, and very bright and blazing, and about 20 degrees above the horizon, pointed to the north, while the bright, long tail reached full half way across the heavens.
 It was a most wonderful sight.

 July 7, 1861

 S. Watson, a tea inspector for the British firm Bull & Purdon writes from Hong Kong:

 There is a very brilliant comet to be seen every evening as large as the one seen in England in 1858.

 Sarah Lois Wadley, daughter of William Morrill Wadley who managed the Vicksburg, Shreveport and Texas Railroad and served as Confederate superintendent of railroads, writes in her diary from Vicksburg, Mississippi:

 There has been a comet visible for some nights past, I went out to see it Friday night, it was very beautiful, but its brightness was beginning to wane.
 I was sorry that I had not been well enough to have seen it at first.